whole-tale/wt-design-docs/mockups/tale-publishing/README.rst

 -----
 - Deal with the Globus side of this
 - Find out how much we can instrument Girder to get provenance information for which script read which files
+- Find out if I can detect and save R and Python packages that are installed during Frontend execution
+- PROV capture:
+  - Installed R/Py packages?
+Each Frontend needs a heuristic to detect what the user added during the session
+- How do we track which tale a tale was forked from?
+- What gets saved, registered data?